-When you see water dripping into your RV and there’s not a cloud in the sky, the chances are good it’s still air conditioner produced condensation, but unfortunately, it’s not making its way harmlessly onto your roof.
+When you see water dripping into your RV and there’s not a cloud in the sky, the chances are good it’s still air conditioner produced condensation but, unfortunately, it’s not making its way harmlessly onto your roof.
 The most likely problem is that dirt, leaves, or other junk have gotten into your a/c unit and blocked the drain holes in the bottom of the pan.
-If the level gets too deep, it runs up and over the lap of the pan and makes its way into your RV.
-Left unchecked it can be worse than a nuisance, it can actually damage your rig.
+If the level gets too deep, it runs up and over the lip of the pan and makes its way into your RV.
+Left unchecked it can be worse than a nuisance – it can actually damage your rig.

 The fix is easy.
 Turn off the air conditioner unit.
-For safety sake, put a “lock out” tag on the switch or thermostat to warn others not to turn it on, or better still, disconnect the power to the RV.
-At roof top level, remove the shroud covering your a/c unit.
+For safety’s sake, put a “lock out” tag on the switch or thermostat to warn others not to turn it on or, better still, disconnect the power to the RV.
+At rooftop level, remove the shroud covering your a/c unit.
 Typically a few screws or nuts hold it in place.
 Carefully lift the shroud and set it aside.

 Now look closely at the pan at the bottom of the unit.
 Remove any debris that blocks the drain pan.
 With the holes uncovered, your inside “rain showers” should be a thing of the past.